nitya-nepal/vedanasoft.com/src/pages/index.md

 ---
 templateKey: index-page
-title: Vedana Software and IT
+title: Vedanasoft Technology and Innovation
 image: /img/home-jumbotron.jpg
 heading: Impermanent and insufferable
 subheading: Software trends are changing all the time.